vgurianov/uml-sp/docs/case_studies/minsky/minsky.md

 <p><img src="cube.png" alt="" /></p>
 Figure 2.
 Formal describtion of the cube<br/>
 - The “List” frame define “Minsky’s cube” concept.
 The frame is instance "Ontology System" UML-element (daughter "SPFrame" element, i.e. frame).
 The frame has example.
-It is "list" object or the cube in Fig.1.<br/> The frame has “currentItem” slot.
+It is "list" object or the cube in Fig.1.
+Three state (currentItem=item1,item2,item3) of object are three structure to bottom in Fig.1.<br/> The frame has “currentItem” slot.
 It is slot define “face” concept.
 Face of cube is a visible facet of cube.
 The slot has a type and the “ItemOfList” class defines its the type; «next» and «previous» operations define change rule of the slot value.
 The operations call from "Run" operation.<br/>